A clean reader for any article

 Photosynthesis is the dominant source of atmospheric oxygen on Earth, and the ultimate basis of nearly every food chain on the planet.

-Notes and highlights are saved against the URL.
+Notes and highlights are pinned to the page itself.
 Come back a week later and they're right where you left them.

 Drop notes and highlights directly onto Wikipedia pages without breaking the native layout.